AntaraChat/iNeuron-E-Comm-Sales-BI-Project/README.md

      - Wireframe Document
      - Detailed Project report or PPT
      - Project Demo video
- - A tracker also exists that has been used to track the progress of the entire project
+ - A tracker in the form of a Gantt chart, also exists that has been used to track the progress of the entire project
  - Refer to the relevant documentation for further details
 - Project LinkedIn Post:
 - https://www.linkedin.com/feed/update/urn:li:activity:6926829764456448000/